RasmusTorp/MLListening-ChordTranscription/README.md

-# Real-Time instrument Chord to MIDI Transcriber
+# Real-Time Instrument Chord to MIDI Transcriber

 This project listens to live instrument input, uses Spotify’s [Basic Pitch](https://github.com/spotify/basic-pitch) to transcribe notes, and sends them as MIDI messages to a virtual MIDI port (e.g., for use in Ableton Live).